Xiphereal/Points/README.md

 ## Exemplary user stories

-- A Group set a Goal of Points and a Reward.
+- A Group set a Goal of Points for a Reward.
 - If a Group achieves a Goal, the set Reward is redeemed.
 - A Person can set their own Objectives.
 - A Person can perform a Contribution of Points.